tnnt-devteam/python-backend/old_design_discussions.md

     game started after a certain time, say 1 or 2 days into the tournament) might work here, but since there are more than a handful of players capable of ascending in a few hours, it might not either.
+- "Fantasy TNNT": assemble a fantasy "clan" out of real players, ignoring their real-life clan memberships, and see how the fantasy clan compares to real clans.
+Possibly better if you have to lock in the fantasy clan ahead of time, which would enable an actual fantasy competition. clans.